 Prefer to learn by watching a webinar?
 Check out the replay of the Grow Your Amazon Business webinar to hear me explain what you need to consider to be sure your products are advertising-ready.

-You know you need to advertise in order to succeed on Amazon, but do you know how to determine if your products are ready for advertising?
-You definitely don’t want to waste time and ad spend spinning your wheels trying to advertise a product that’s not yet ready.
+Learning the best ways to advertise on Amazon is incredibly important at this current stage in the game because the competition is more fierce than ever.
+Do you know how to determine if your products are ready for advertising?
+Because if you aren’t sure, then the answer is “no” and you definitely don’t want to waste time and ad spend, spinning your wheels trying to advertise a product that’s not yet ready for market.

-If your inventory is in stock, you’re winning the Buy Box, and your ads are driving customers to your listing, but then they see no or only negative reviews, they may choose a different product.
+If your inventory is in stock, you’re winning the Buy Box, and your ads are driving customers to your listing, but when they see sparse reviews, they may choose a different product.

 To drive this point home, which of these two products would you buy?

-The product that you’re most likely to want to purchase is the one that has 4.4 stars and not just 1 star.
+The product that you’ll most likely purchase is the one that has 4.4 stars and drastically more reviews.

 What about these two products?

 Even though the ratings are very close, a shopper is more likely to choose the one with 167 ratings.
 People don’t want to be guinea pigs.
-They don’t want to buy a product that’s been reviewed by only a few people.
-They’d rather buy the product that has positive reviews from many purchasers.
+They don’t want to buy a product that’s been reviewed by only a few people, particularly since many Amazon customers don’t trust the authenticity of a few reviews.
+They’d rather buy a product that has positive reviews from many purchasers.

 Incentivized reviews are not permitted on Amazon.
 However, there are Amazon-authorized ways to ask for reviews.
-Make sure that you read the fine print from Amazon and that you are in compliance if you’re gathering reviews.
+Make sure that you read the fine print from Amazon and that you are in compliance if you’re gaining review traction.

 Negative reviews are going to happen.
 If you’re running a large volume of sales eventually someone’s going to have a reason to complain.
 The best practice is to treat this as a customer service situation and reply generously and gracefully to the negative review in order to let other shoppers know that you are responsive.

-A good product isn’t enough to get found or purchased on Amazon.
+Trying to effectively advertise your products on Amazon won’t work if your listing isn’t optimized.
 Just because the product is great doesn’t mean it’s going to be discovered on Amazon and it doesn’t mean once it gets discovered it’s going to be purchased.
-Optimized listings will help products get found and purchased.

 The Feedback Loop

-None of this is really a linear process where you follow the steps in order and never come back to them once they’re checked off.
+None of this is really a linear process in which you follow the steps in order and never come back to them once they’re checked off.
 There’s a feedback loop here.
 Great reviews will help your ads convert to sales.
-Successful ads will give you data to go back and improve listings.
+Successful ads will provide valuable data to cycle back into your listing for an improved organic rank of Amazon Keywords.
 You need reviews to run efficient ads and you can improve your reviews by making sure your listing information is complete and accurate.
 So you’ll want to periodically check in on every part of this checklist and make updates.

-When everything is working in tandem, all of this positive momentum with advertising will feed back into your organic sales, resulting in an overall lift for your business.
+When everything is working in tandem, all of this positive momentum with advertising will feedback into your organic sales, resulting in an overall lift for your Amazon business.